What do I need to start framing?

 Assembling the pieces of a picture frame.

 By all means, start off by yourself.
-If you’re just framing for fun, trial and error might be part of the enjoyment and I hopefully the information here will help make that process a little easier.
-However, if you do decide you want to start picture framing for a living have a look at our Novice Picture Framing Training Course and make that learning process a whole lot easier.
+If you’re just framing for fun, trial and error might be part of the enjoyment, and I hope the information here will make that process a little easier.
+If you’d like to dive deeper into learning the ins and outs of picture framing, we offer a Novice Picture Framing Training Course that can help you build the skills you need.
+You might still be wondering what do I need to start framing?
+This course is designed to guide you through the essential techniques, tools, and materials to get started.